bergo/create-video-previews/README.md

 ## createIndex.sh

-The bash scripts generates all preview files for a directory and creates a summary metadata file `combined_index.json` at the end.
+The bash scripts generates all preview files for a directory unsing the `converts.sh` and creates a summary metadata file `combined_index.json` at the end.

     Usage: ./createIndex.sh <directory_path>